 At McIntyre Law, we do more than just advocating for your legal needs.
 We are also dedicated to the Oklahoma community and its success.
-For the last nine years, in partnership with other organizations and law firms, we have given away thousands of free Thanksgiving turkeys to Oklahoma families along with a day of fun activities and delicious food.
+For the last 11 years, in partnership with other organizations and law firms, we've given away thousands of free Thanksgiving turkeys to Oklahoma families along with a day of fun activities and delicious food.

-Along with the Oklahoma Association For Justice, Lawyers Fighting Hunger, Regional Food Bank of Oklahoma, and over 125 Oklahoma trial lawyers and law firms, McIntyre Law will distribute free Thanksgiving turkeys for low-income families at the Annual Day of Kindness.
+Along with the Oklahoma Association for Justice, Lawyers Fighting Hunger, the Food Bank of Eastern Oklahoma, and more than 100 Oklahoma trial lawyers and law firms, McIntyre Law will distribute free Thanksgiving turkeys for food-insecure families at the Annual Day of Kindness.
 The team at McIntyre Law loves participating in giving back to our community.
-If times have been difficult for your family during this time of the year, we want to help.
+If times have been difficult for your family, we want to help.

 McIntyre Law’s turkey giveaway location is:Southern Hills Baptist Church

-World Kindness Day is a celebration and highlight of good deeds towards others, embracing positivity and the power of a united community.
-World Kindness Movement introduced this back in 1998 and, to this date, it's observed around the world usually on November 13th.
+World Kindness Day is a celebration and highlight of good deeds toward others, embracing positivity and the power of a united community.
+The World Kindness Movement introduced this back in 1998, and it's usually observed around the world on November 13.
 Over time, this movement has evolved into a World Kindness Week celebration across the United States and other countries.

-Oklahoma is one of the hungriest states in the nation, with one in six people suffering from hunger.
-Winter time is especially troublesome for many families because they have to choose between paying for food or utilities to stay warm.
-That is why at McIntyre Law we are committed to providing a hot, satisfying, nutritious holiday meal to these families every year.
+Oklahoma is among the states with the highest food insecurity in the nation, with 1 in 6 people suffering from hunger.
+Wintertime is especially troublesome for many families because they have to choose between paying for food or utilities to stay warm.
+That's why McIntyre Law is committed to providing a hot, satisfying, nutritious holiday meal to these families every year.

-Eight years ago, the idea for the Annual Day of Kindness started when Noble McIntyre was walking through his church’s foyer and saw a pamphlet outlining the exact cost of a Thanksgiving dinner.
-For an average family of 4, it averages about $40-50, and with many Oklahomans being considered food-insecure, this holiday may turn into a season of hunger instead of celebration.
+Eleven years ago, the idea for the Annual Day of Kindness started when Noble McIntyre was walking through his church’s foyer and saw a pamphlet outlining the exact cost of a Thanksgiving dinner.
+For an average family of four, it averaged about $40-50, and with many Oklahomans being considered food-insecure, this holiday may turn into a season of hunger instead of celebration.

 With the help of trial lawyers all around the state, McIntyre Law has been able to reach out to the community and give them the means to cook a Thanksgiving dinner.

-Throughout the years, many different non-profits and community members have come out to this event year-to-year.
-The University of Oklahoma’s Sooner Schooner, along with coach Lon Kruger, ponies Boomer and Sooner, roughnecks, and cheerleaders, have come out to support the event.
-This is the only non-OU sponsored event that the ponies come to!
+Many different nonprofits and community members have come out to this event year after year.
+The University of Oklahoma’s Sooner Schooner along with ponies Boomer and Sooner, OU men’s basketball coach Lon Kruger, RUF/NEKS, and cheerleaders, have come out to support the event.
+This is the only non-OU-sponsored event that the ponies come to!

 McIntyre Law loves to hear back from the community, and it’s a pleasure to share the words of those who have benefited from the work of volunteer efforts and donations.
 Hundreds of letters from families were written.
 Here are a few of them:

-I’m a single mother in a TANF Program.
+I’m a single mother in the TANF program.
 Every month is a struggle to make ends meet.
-I didn’t know that I was going to do for this Thanksgiving.
+I didn’t know what I was going to do for this Thanksgiving.
 I was at school when a classmate told me about the free turkey.
 It is a true blessing to my family and I would like to thank each and everyone for the donations — their time, kindness, and patience.

 Thank you so much.
-I just recently lost my job, lights just got turned off yesterday, I had no money for turkey or even a thanksgiving dinner, so I appreciate this.
+I just recently lost my job, lights just got turned off yesterday.
+I had no money for a turkey or even a Thanksgiving dinner, so I appreciate this.
 Your kindness today has given me hope.

 Thank you for blessing me and my family with a turkey this Thanksgiving!
 Lord knows I appreciate it.
-I am a single mother of 2.
-Times get hard but I never lose faith in the Lord to bless me with the strength to keep pushing.
-And be grateful for all we do have and for people like you!
+I am a single mother of two.
+Times get hard, but I never lose faith in the Lord to bless me with the strength to keep pushing and be grateful for all we do have and for people like you!
 God bless!